uc-cdis/gen3-helm/helm/observability/SETUP.md

 ### Fips compliant images

 Gen3 provides FIPS-compliant images, which are set as the default in the values file for Grafana, Mimir, and Loki.
-These images are self-hosted and maintained by the Gen3 platform team, ensuring secure and compliant operations.
-While the platform team manages image upgrades, the service versions will be updated as needed to align with operational requirements and best practices.
+These images are self-hosted and maintained by the Gen3 Platform Team, ensuring secure and compliant operations.
+While the Platform Team manages image upgrades, the service versions will be updated as needed to align with operational requirements and best practices.

 ### Helm Chart Links
 The links below will take you to the Grafana LGTM chart, as well as the Grafana, Loki, and Mimir charts, providing a comprehensive list of configurable options to help you further customize your setup.